 InHouse make a small but increasing range of handy home innovations which are are currently stocked exclusively in Lakeland stores.
 Currently they seem to make a squeegee that sicks to tiles or a shower screen with little suckers – useful in order to prevent a build up of lime scale in your shower – and Stikcups which stick shower gel, shampoo, conditioner and so on to tiles using little suction cups.
 British Family reviewed both products in October 2015.
 Both products are made in Britain and look very useful.
 Their website is just a ‘holding page‘ and has been like that since at least June 2015 – http://www.inhouseinnovation.com

 www.britishdrainers.co.uk sell British made Dish Drainers, sink baskets and sink mats, plate racks, bathroom tidies, shoe tidies, clothes airers, fruit and vegetable storage stands, milk bottle carriers, wine racks, spice racks and saucepan stands in various designs of mixes of stainless steel, chrome and black or white plastic coating.
 Country of origin is clearly labeled on their website.
 Most items are manufactured in the UK, but no all so do check before buying.
+For example their folding clothes airers are foreign made.
 British Drainers is a trading name of Legend Cookshops of Kent.

 Stewart Garden, originally established in 1945, have a factory in Banbury, Oxfordshire.
 Stewart Garden produces grow your own products, watering, pots, propagators and garden accessories and sundries and their products are available in garden centres and the like.
 They import foreign made products too, but their plant pots and the like all appear to be made in England and the products which are UK made are clearly labelled as such.
 Sadly no country of origin information is given against individual products on their website – http://www.stewart-garden.co.uk